RasaHQ/calm-langgraph-customer-service-comparison/README.md

 pip install -r requirements.txt
 ```

-Step 4: Then set up the necessary keys by opening the `.env` file
+Next, set up the necessary keys by opening the `.env` file in that folder and filling the values for requested variables

 ```
 TAVILY_API_KEY - Access key for Tavily, used for making search queries